Instruction generation

 • Per-project customisation of the ## KB Goals section in a generated AGENTS.md — the template carries placeholder prose; the practitioner fills in real values

-These could all move to generated form later, but the current build-time step covers the cases where runtime parameterisation would have cost the most interpretation overhead: paths in skills, qmd collection roots, and the project name stamped across multiple files.
+These could all move to generated form later, but the current build-time step covers the cases where runtime parameterisation would have cost the most interpretation overhead: paths in promoted skills and the project name stamped into the control-plane template.

 Relevant Notes: